-- 1. Using FILELIST, verify your A-disk does not contain any large files. - 2.
+- 1. Using FILELIST, verify your A-disk does not contain any large files.
+You can create one or more small files if you like. - 2.
 Copy the sample job template we've created for the class to your personal job template.
 Both will be in the SFS directory we have set up for job templates.
 Use your user ID or user number as the filename to ensure uniqueness: